Cigar2/Agar.io-Protocol/protocol_modern.md

 ### Revision 2

 - Moved flags AC, UC, EC, RC by one bit.
-- Added the `Remove all visible cells` flag.
+- Added the `Clear visible cells and leaderboard` flag.